Gaza exodus a ‘death sentence’ for 2,000 Palestinians in hospital, says WHO

 “Then all of Gaza will be lost to Gazans forever.
 So we will stay in our homes,” Ahmed from Jabalia said.
 Dr Abu Sitta said the bombardment was so hard that “people are too afraid to bury their dead” and the bodies were mounting.

-“There are piles of bodies just wrapped in shrouds put against the wall because the morgue is overflowing.”
+“There are piles of bodies just wrapped in shrouds put against the wall because the morgue is overflowing,” he added.

 Join our commenting forum